vicanso/diving-rs/README.md

 [中文](./README-zh.md)

-Exploring each layer in a docker image, it's fast and simple, develop with Rust.There are two modes: terminal(default) and web.
+Exploring each layer in a docker image, it's fast and simple, developed with Rust.
+There are two modes: terminal(default) and web.

 It does not depend on anything, including docker client.